Project Closure is more than a milestone… it is a process, with deliverables, to successfully conclude your project.

 In a meeting with your Customer and the Project Sponsor, all were in agreement to conclude the project and declare Project Success.
 Your customer is pleased with the final Work Product and the Sponsor is pleased that you closely managed the project, keeping it on-schedule and on-budget (within the agreed tolerances and met their Acceptance Criteria).

 As Project Manager, you deliver the good news to your Project Team and congratulate them on a job well done (I recommend sending a letter, not an email, to their individual supervisors describing the value of their contribution to a successful project and recommending a favorable review and reward.)
-Typically, this letter should go into their personnel file.
+Typically, this letter should go into their personnel file (you may have to make that specific request).

 This page describes a few final steps to closing out the project (under PRINCE2®, these activities are the “Closing a Project (CP) Stage”).